djndl1/CSNotes/os/concepts/overview.md

 Hyperthreading/hardware multithreading: allows the CPU to hold the state of multiple different threads and then switch back and forth on a nanosecond time scale.
 This does not offer true parallelism, but thread-switching time is reduced to the order of a nanosecond.
 Each thread appears to the OS as a separate CPU.

 Many CPUs have multiple cores.
 GPUs have thousands of tiny cores, good for many small computations done in parallel.

 ## Memory

+- Hierarchical architecture;

+Certain correspondence is established between cache lines and memory addresses.

-- Hierarchical architecture; L1 cache: inside the CPU and usually feeds decoded instructions into the CPU's execution engine; L2: several megabytes of recently used memory words.
+L1 cache: inside the CPU and usually feeds decoded instructions into the CPU's execution engine; L2: several megabytes of recently used memory words.

 ## Disks

 - Surface, cylinder, track, sector
+  - tracks through several surfaces forms a cylinder

 SSDs are not disks at all, they are flash memory.